Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 Your suit isn’t the only thing you need to ensure that goes well with your suit vest.
 Many elements flow together, some better than others.

-We’ve established that a waistcoat is meant for more formal wear, where there isn’t usually a lot of room for play.
-However, that doesn’t mean that you can’t have a little bit of fun with your suit vest.
+We’ve established that a waistcoat is meant for more formal wear, where there isn’t usually much room for play.
+However, that doesn’t mean you can’t have a little fun with your suit vest.

 Suspenders or Belt